canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/install-nvidia-drivers.rst

 For more comprehensive instructions on checking the available drivers and installing the correct one based on different use-cases, refer to the `Ubuntu server documentation for installing NVIDIA drivers`_.

-To test proposed NVIDIA driver versions before release, see :doc:`all-clouds:all-clouds-how-to/install-proposed-nvidia-drivers-for-testing`.
+To test proposed NVIDIA driver versions before release, see :ref:`all-clouds:install-proposed-nvidia-drivers-for-testing`.

 Launch your instance
 --------------------

 Launch your Ubuntu 24.04 LTS VM using either `AWS CLI or the web console`_.
 Make sure you allocate enough disk space for your use case, as ML models tend to need a significant amount.

-For detailed instructions on launching Ubuntu EC2 instances, see :doc:`launch-ubuntu-ec2-instance`.
+For detailed instructions on launching Ubuntu EC2 instances, see :ref:`launch-ubuntu-ec2-instance`.

 SSH access is required, so make sure to either open port 22 or enable SSM to access the machine through Session Manager.